6 Tiny Things You Must Know To Make Marriage Counseling Work

 RELATED: 3 Tiny Signs That Signal It's Time For Couples Therapy

-6. Some couples should NOT try marriage counseling
+6. Some couples should not try marriage counseling

 Marriage counseling is not advised when there is violence or abuse in the relationship.
 A history of abuse is counterproductive to the process of building trust during sessions.
 It is also not advised when one partner is coerced or threatened in some way to attend treatment.
-You'll end up just spinning your wheels if both people aren't motivated to work on the marriage.
-There are other therapeutic options for these circumstances that frequently do not involve working with the couple together.
-I would encourage any couple in distress to give therapy an honest and whole-hearted try.
+You'll spin your wheels if neither party is motivated to work on the marriage.
+Other therapeutic options for these circumstances frequently do not involve working with the couple together.
+I would encourage any distressed couple to give therapy an honest and whole-hearted try.
 It may not work for everyone, and sometimes the best solution is for the couple to part ways.
-Regardless, you will be better off knowing that you truly did everything possible to save your marriage.
+Regardless, you will be better off knowing you truly did everything possible to save your marriage.

 Advertisement